shinhugh/dynamicArray/README.md

 leak, make the call before reference to the array is lost.
 Note that this does not free the `dynamicArray` instance itself but any memory that it had allocated in its lifetime.
 If the array was created on the heap, the user must still manually free that memory.
-This also does not free the memory used by the data itself.
+This also does not free the memory pointed at by the array elements.

 ## Flags